Top 9 Beard Grooming Tips

 As this wonderful article in the Federalist states so aptly, “Men don’t go to salons.
 They go to barber shops.”
 Well, real men that is.
 While they may seem old fashioned, there is nothing that will have your beard looking better than a Sunday morning trip down to the barber shop.

-A barber is trained to cut men’s hair and facial hair, and he has professional trimmers and products that will make your skin look and feel amazing.
+A barber is trained to pick up the best beard grooming tips, to cut men’s hair and facial hair, and he has professional trimmers and products that will make your skin look and feel amazing.
 From the shaving cream to the razor to the aftershave, a barber will touch up your beard the right way to get you in tip-top shape.

-You don’t have to go to the barber every week, especially since it does get expensive.
+You don’t have to go to the barber every week, especially since it does get expensive, just get the best beard grooming tips and you are good to go.
 Aim to go at least once a month though, maybe the first or last weekend of the month.

 #9: Get Your Vitamins